panagushin/panagushin/README.md

 I work on financial and crypto systems where failures have real consequences.

-Over 15+ years, my work has focused on:
+Over the past 15 years, my work has focused on:
 - trading and financial infrastructure
 - blockchain protocols and token models
 - systems that handle money, risk, and irreversible operations